Namba Station: Yotsubashi Line

+Toilet

+Toilets are located inside the South-South (North-South), Northeast (Northwest), West, North and South ticket gates.

 History

 The Nankai Electric Railway station opened on 29 December 1885.
 The Osaka Subway Midosuji Line station opened on 30 October 1935, the Yotsubashi Line station opened on 1 October 1965, and the Sennichimae Line opened on 11 March 1970.

+Future plans

+Namba Station is to be extended with underground platforms by 2031 with the opening of the Naniwasuji Line, which will branch off the Nankai Main Line to the south of Namba Station and run north in a tunnel until Ōsaka Station.